danielgeiszler/personalwebsite/posts/20241219-machine-learning-basics/machine_learning_basics.md

 **Elastic Net**: combines L1 and L2 regularization, simultaneously shrinking coefficients while performing feature selection.
 The relative weight of the L1 and L2 contributions to regularization are controlled by the $\alpha$ parameter.

-### Deep Learning
+## Deep Learning
 Deep learning uses multi-layer neural networks to learn representations from data.
 Each layer is made up of neurons which that compute a weighted sum of inputs and then apply an activation function.
 Differences in deep learning modalities can arise from differences in activation functions, connectivity, or learning objective.

 Deep learning relies on multi-layer (deep) neural networks to learn hierarchical representations from data.
 Each layer consists of neuron-like units that compute a weighted sum of inputs and then apply a nonlinear activation function.
-Different deep learning “modalities” often emerge from variations in network connectivity (e.g., convolutional layers vs. recurrent layers) and activation functions, as well as other factors like the nature of the input data or the learning objective.
+Different deep learning “modalities” emerge from variations in network connectivity (e.g., convolutional layers vs. recurrent layers) and activation functions, as well as other factors like the nature of the input data or the learning objective.

 These are some of the most common activation functions: